kernel1337/ssj/README.md

 ## Introduction

-SSJ is a silly little script that makes use of [Docker](https://www.docker.com/) installed on your everyday Linux distribution (Ubuntu, Debian, etc.) and magically arms it with hundreds of penetration testing and forensics tools.
+SSJ is a silly little script that makes use of [Docker](https://www.docker.com/) installed on your everyday Linux distribution (Ubuntu, Debian, etc.) and magically arms it with hundreds of penetration testing and forensic tools.

 ## Technical Details

 SSJ pulls a Docker image that uses [Kali Linux](https://www.kali.org/) base image,`kalilinux/kali` with `kali-linux-large` and `kali-linux-headless` metapackages installed over it.
 It uses the `kali.download/kali` mirror and `kali-last-snapshot` branch.
 With SSJ, you can run GUI applications like Burpsuite, Wireshark, Ettercap, etc. from within the container on your everyday Linux distribution, thanks to `--privileged` container capabilities and `xhost` universal access control.
 This script creates a `.desktop` file (the Application Launcher) for you that initiates the `docker run` command to run the container.
 So, the only thing you need to do is, find SSJ in your applicaiton drawer or menu and click on it to launch it.
 A `terminator` window will popup with all your pentesting and forensics tools in it.
-Execute `burpsuite` to fire up the proxy, `wireshark` to fire up the packet analyzer and like that, you have access to hundreds of tools and packages that are there in Kali Linux (particularly the `kali-linux-large` and `kali-linux-headless` metapackages), right on your everyday Linux distribution.
+Execute `gui burpsuite` to fire up the proxy, `gui wireshark` to fire up the packet analyzer and like that, you have access to hundreds of tools and packages that are there in Kali Linux (particularly the `kali-linux-large` and `kali-linux-headless` metapackages), right on your everyday Linux distribution.
 Also, contrary to virtual machines, that are either networked behind a virtual NAT or bridged along with the host operating system, SSJ utilizes the host network namespace as it is, using `--net=host`, which means that the SSJ container will have direct access to all the network interfaces as the host Linux distribution and will also share the same IP addresses.

 ## Prerequisites
 + Internet.